Salvatore A. Cotillo: Relationship with Italian Fascism

 Cotillo was a Grand Master of the Order Sons of Italy in America (OSIA) and after World War I actively propagated the nationalist cause of Italian control over Fiume, despite President Wilson's denial of the Italian claims to the Adriatic port.
 In the 1920s Cotillo tried to ease the rising tension between Italian-American Fascists and anti-Fascists by taking a stance between the two.
 In 1923, he went to Rome to meet Benito Mussolini.
 He was impressed and described Mussolini as a "commanding element of the highest order".
 He vowed to correct the image of Mussolini and Fascism, but also cautioned his Italian-American countrymen saying that the American way was to be preferred above Fascism.

 Pro-Fascists opposed the assimilation policies of Cotillo, who had become Grand Venerable of the New York State branch of OSIA in 1921 and had started an ambitious English language program as a means for upward mobility of the Italian-American community.
 According to Cotillo, Fascism as a movement was "out of place in the United States" although it could serve its purpose in Italy.
 He said that American citizens of Italian origin that were truly engaged in Americanization should reject Fascism as incompatible and un-American.
 Eventually, he joined Fiorello La Guardia and Luigi Antonini, of the International Ladies Garment Workers Union, in founding an anti-Fascist New York State chapter of OSIA, the Sons of Italy Grand Lodge.
 Nevertheless, Cotillo was a staunch supporter of the Italian invasion of Ethiopia in 1935.
+Carried away by nationalistic pride and drawn increasingly closer to the Fascist regime, he added his influential voice to the chorus of Italian Americans urging Democratic President Franklin Delano Roosevelt and Congress to refrain from enacting economic sanctions against Italy.